JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Asvalayana_1.md

 [^361]: 159:3 Rig-veda VIII, 19, 5, The mortal who with a piece of wood, or with an oblation, or with knowledge worships Agni, who with adoration (worships him) offering rich sacrifices,' &c.

 [^362]: 160:4 The words of the _Ri__k_, ‘with an oblation,’ are here repeated, the Vedic instrumental âhutî being replaced and explained by the regular form âhutyâ.
-  The following _Ri_<i>k</i> is taken from the eighth Ma<i>n</i><i>n</i>ala, 24, 20.
+  The following <i>Rik<i> is taken from the eighth Ma<i>nd</i>ala, 24, 20.
 The god compared there with a rutting bull is Indra.
-  The following verse is Rig-veda VI, 16, 47; we may doubt as to the correctness of the explanation given in our text, by which te te is referred to the persons studying the hymns of the _Ri_shi.
+  The following verse is Rig-veda VI, 16, 47; we may doubt as to the correctness of the explanation given in our text, by which te te is referred to the persons studying the hymns of the <i>Ri</i>shi.
 All these quotations of course are meant to show that the knowledge of the Veda and the performing of namas (adoration) is equivalent to a real sacrifice.

 [^363]: 161:1 2, 1.
 This is the Vai<i>s</i>vadeva sacrifice; comp. <i>S</i>âṅkhâyana-G<i>s</i>hya II, 14, &C.